 The Hidden costs

 All these factors put a significant, often hidden, cost burden on organisations.
-The data shows that the average cost per hire, based on a £25,000 per annum role, considering all of the associated costs – HR team’s time, recruitment costs, training and onboarding costs, and loss of productivity – is £9,183.
+The data shows that the average cost per hire, based on a £25,000 per annum role, considering all of the associated costs – HR team’s time, recruitment costs, software, training and onboarding costs, and loss of productivity – is £9,183.

 Hipps comments: “As a practical example, let’s take an SME that employs 250 people.
 It is losing 14% of its staff each year, plus 39% of its new employees leave within six months.
 When you combine these figures with the £9,183 cost, we can assume that it is wasting £125,347 on failed recruitment each year.
 According to our research, 54% of senior decision makers spend 5% or more of their turnover on recruitment.
 This can either be viewed as substantial backing from UK businesses keen to find new ways of attracting top talent, or as precious revenue being needlessly spent.”

 Those questioned see technology as the answer, with many of the more proactive companies feeling that it helps them find top talent faster, keep candidates more engaged and identify those most likely to succeed and stay.
 41% think automated decision-making will speed up their time to hire, and one third feel it will make the decision process more consistent.
 39% feel AI will reduce the risk of missing out on ‘hidden gems’, others believe it will be key in removing bias and predicting the likelihood of someone accepting a role.